Vitaliano23/FDS_COMP_2025/README.md

 # FDS_COMP_2025 — Kaggle Competition (Pokémon Battle Prediction 2025)

-This repository includes the project’s main execution script along with three Python modules, each implementing a different predictive model used to generate submissions for the Kaggle competition **“FDS — Pokémon Battles Prediction 2025.”**, developed as part of the Fundamentals of Data Science course at Sapienza University of Rome.
+This repository contains the material developed for the Kaggle competition **“FDS — Pokémon Battles Prediction 2025,”** as part of the Fundamentals of Data Science course at Sapienza University of Rome.

 ## Repository Contents
 ```text